litwr2/research-of-sorting/README.md

 quick-lomuto.cpp - a Lomuto's quick sort implementation

 quick-np.cpp - an implementation of the quick sort without pivots

+quick-safe-insertion.cpp - a Hoare's quick sort which uses insertion sort for tiny patitions and which is safe against quadratic timings

 radix.cpp - the LSD radix sort implementation